sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=bjkew9vMTAc&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### 1. Main Points Organized by Sections

+#### **Themes**
+- The article discusses the concept of the VIX index, often referred to as the "fear index."
+- It explains how the VIX measures implied volatility of option premiums on the S&P 500.
+- The article explores the relationship between the VIX and market conditions, particularly overbought and oversold scenarios.

+#### **Trading Products**
+- The trading product discussed is the **S&P 500** stock index.
+- The strategy revolves around using the VIX as an indicator to make trading decisions on the S&P 500.

+#### **Indicators**
-The trading strategy summarized uses the VIX index, known as the "fear index," which measures implied volatility in options on the S&P 500.
-The strategy involves:
+- **VIX Index**: Known as the "fear index," it measures implied volatility of option premiums on the S&P 500.
+- **20-Day Moving Average**: Used to determine overbought or oversold conditions in relation to VIX levels.

+#### **Strategy Details**
+- When the VIX is **above its 20-day moving average**, it indicates heightened market volatility (fear), suggesting potential sell signals.
+- When the VIX is **below its 20-day moving average**, it indicates reduced market volatility (calm), suggesting potential buy signals.

+#### **Backtest Performance**
+- **When VIX > 20-Day Moving Average**:
+  - The S&P 500 experiences an **average daily return of 0.5%** from close to the next day's close.
+- **When VIX < 20-Day Moving Average**:
+  - The S&P 500 experiences a lower average daily return, specifically **0.3%**.

+#### **Conclusions**
-1. Using the VIX compared to its 20-day moving average.
+- The strategy shows that the S&P 500 tends to perform better when the VIX is below its 20-day moving average.
-2. When the VIX is above this average (indicating high fear), the S&P 500's average daily return drops to 0.3%.
-3. When the VIX is below this average (low fear), returns increase to 0.5%.

-This suggests trading based on fear levels, potentially avoiding or reducing exposure when fear is high.
+- Conversely, when the VIX is above its 20-day moving average, the market performance diminishes slightly.
+- This suggests that traders can use the relationship between the VIX and its moving average to make informed trading decisions.

+### Summary
+The article presents a strategy based on the VIX index to predict short-term movements in the S&P 500.
+By analyzing whether the VIX is above or below its 20-day moving average, traders can anticipate market conditions and adjust their positions accordingly.
+The backtest results indicate that the S&P 500 tends to perform better when the VIX is lower, highlighting the potential effectiveness of this strategy.
 </details>

 <details>